asim3/notes/README.md

 # Notes

-My personal notes

----

-you can visit the website @ https://asim3.github.io/notes/
+My personal notes.
+You can visit the website [from here](https://asim3.github.io/notes/).